chchen123/pytpc/doc/prelimsLinux.rst

 6) Create a Config File
 -----------------------

 Create a config file for the analysis code.
-There is a template in the next section of this documentation or use the one created for argon-40 which can be found `here <https://github.com/jbradt/ar40-aug15/blob/master/fitters/config_e15503b.yml>`__.
+There is a template in the next section of this documentation, or use the one created for argon-40 which can be found `here <https://github.com/jbradt/ar40-aug15/blob/master/fitters/config_e15503b.yml>`__.

 7) Set Up Energy Loss Data